The University of Akron is one of seven CRNA schools in Ohio.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
-See how the requirements at University of Akron Ohio compare to most CRNA school’s requirements.
+See how the requirements at the University of Akron Ohio compare to most CRNA school’s requirements.

 CRNA Program Requirements